gcallah/JohnGray/papers/callahan.md

 and a voyeuristic fascination with submerged, overwhelmed, or oppositional, cultures."
 Therefore, it seeks to "entrench Minority traditions in protected institutions and confer on them arbitrary privileges" (1996, p.
 266).

+## Endgames

+"It is difficult to reconcile [science as truth seeking] with the results of scientific inquiry, such as Darwinism.
+In a consistently Darwinian perspective, science will seek truth only in so far as truth serves human interests" (1997, p.
+168).

+The problem Gray's case faces here is that if what he says about science is true, it should apply to Darwinism as much as to all other science.
+And that would mean we have no particular reason to think that Darwinism is true, making his case self-undermining.
+(I will note here that I think Darwinism is a pretty good theory, but that is because I do believe that science is truth seeking.)

+Gray quotes John Aspinall:

+"Medical research should be funded into abortion, infanticide, euthanasia and birth control...
+The choice before us is a qualitative life for 200 million humans in perpetuity and a partially restored paradise, or a quantitative countdown to Armageddon..."
+(1997, p.
+169)

+This quote illustrates just how horrific neopaganism actually is.
+But furthermore it is rather bizarre, because what sort of research is needed to kill fetus, babies, and old people?
+We know how to do all those things just fine.

 ## False Dawn